Archive for the ‘The Torn Tutu’ Category

 Wednesday, October 9th, 2013

 Developing a proficiency in a dance form has its perks, especially if you travel.
-Then a dance studio, in any foreign city or town, can become your temporary home.
-Inside the studio’s four walls, you’re no longer a tourist.
+In any foreign city or town a dance studio can become your temporary home.
+Inside its four walls, you’re no longer a tourist.
 It doesn’t matter if you understand the language spoken by the teacher.
 Dance is overwhelmingly taught by copying what is demonstrated.
 A good set of eyes and a willing smile are crucial.

 Salon Style Dance: Miro Magliore’s Chamber Ballet